Cov-ComSec/Cov-ComSec.github.io/content/posts/web_enum/index.md

 - Attempts to see what services devices are running
 - Tests to see if they are running default credentials

-WARNING: these services can give credentials on how to access devices – please don’t do this without permission of the owner as it is classed as hacking!
+WARNING: these services can give credentials on how to access devices – please do not do this without permission of the owner as it is classed as hacking!

 ## Server Fingerprinting & Other Tools
 Can be used to find out about the software a server is running: